MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-9-911-Requirements/subpart-E-Telecommunications-Relay-Services-Persons-Disabilities/section-9.14.md

 (ii) If the VRS or IP Relay is capable of being used from more than one location, provide their registered internet-based TRS users one or more methods of updating the user's Registered Location, including at least one option that requires use only of the iTRS access technology necessary to access the VRS or IP Relay.
 Any method used must allow a registered internet-based TRS user to update the Registered Location at will and in a timely manner.

-(d) *E911 Service for VRS and IP Relay on or after January 6, 2021, for fixed services, and on or after January 6, 2022,**for non-fixed services* - (1) *Scope.* The following requirements of paragraphs (d)(1) through (4) of this section are only applicable to providers of VRS or IP Relay.
+(d) *E911 Service for VRS and IP Relay on or after January 6, 2021, for fixed services, and on or after January 6, 2022,**for non-fixed services*—(1) *Scope.* The following requirements of paragraphs (d)(1) through (4) of this section are only applicable to providers of VRS or IP Relay.
 Further, these requirements apply only to 911 calls placed by registered users whose dispatchable location is in a geographic area served by a Wireline E911 Network and is available to the provider handling the call.

 (2) *E911 Service.* VRS or IP Relay providers must, as a condition of providing service to a user: